cusicand/psf_telrisknat_2025_docs/docs/source/practicals/dem_coregistration.rst

       Why do we use the ``OR`` operator instead of ``AND``?

    By clicking on ``Select features``, QGIS will select all features who meet the conditions for the three columns.
 The selection returns ~ 3830 points features.
 Since the point features were generated randomly, the selected points may differ for you.
 Finally, once you have selected the points, the final step is to delete them.
 To do so, you will Edit the points features and click on ``Delete selected``.
 By doing so, we have reduced the initial point sample from 10 000 to 6 100 points.
-The results must look like :numref:`Fig7_filtering_points.jpg`.
+The results must look like :numref:`fig_filtering_points`.

    .. _fig_filtering_points: